UploadVR Had a 'Kink Room,' Pressured Female Employees To 'Microdose,' Alleges Lawsuit

 Making unwanted sexual comments directly to someone is the textbook definition of sexual harassment.
 Masturbating on company time is just over the top.

 If their director of social media is acting like a retarded frat boy and encouraging the same in others, he needs to go.
-If the company gets hit with a lawsuit because they couldn't figure that out o
+If the company gets hit with a lawsuit because they couldn't figure that out on their own, well, too bad.

 The VCs were too busy microdosing.